Rondebosch Boys' High School: Establishment

 By August of the same year, the school in the little church hall was attracting a lot of interest, and its name had been changed to the Boys' High School, Rondebosch.
 With the large number of applications the school was receiving from the local residents, the school committee was forced to become more selective in acceptances.
 Before the end of the year, the committee was looking for a site to construct a new, considerably bigger school.
 Soon after their search began, a nearby property - The Firs, a site with an area of almost one acre of ground, at the corner of Campground and Rouwkoop roads came up for sale.
 The committee negotiated a loan with the Standard Bank and bought the property for an amount of £1 900.
 The architect commissioned to design the new school was G G Milne.
 Teaching in the new school commenced on 7 September 1898.
 In 1947 the High School on Campground Road moved to its current location on Canigou Ave.
-The buildings at this location, see photo attached, including the Canigou boarding house were designed by architect Kilgour Parker, who was an Old Boy of the school, and well known Cape Town architect.
-His firm also were the architects for Wynberg Girls' High School and Rustenburg Girls High School, as well as several other schools in the Western Cape.
+The buildings at this location, including the Canigou boarding house, were designed by architect Kilgour Parker, who was an Old Boy of the school, and well known Cape Town architect.
+His firm also were the architects for Wynberg Girls' High School and Rustenburg Girls' High School, as well as several other schools in the Western Cape.